Lizodhiambo/alx-low_level_programming/README.md

-Working on C functions and nested loops
+Working on debugging in C